adamharmaniak/2DRenderMaster_C-/Functionalities.md

   - Define a different *depth value* for the **Z-buffer** (move the shape *above/below* others).

 ## Saving and Loading:
-- The current state of the program (shapes in layers, their colors, depth values, and canvas size) can be saved in a chosen format.
+- The current state of the program (shapes in layers, their colors, depth values, and canvas size) can be saved in the .csv format.
 - The saved file can be loaded to continue working with the program.

 ## Rasterization Algorithms Used: